fotijr/fotijr.com/src/blog/2023/center-a-div/readme.md

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">The senior engineer waiting for you to finish your question so they can reply “it depends”. <a href="https://t.co/mJ3FnpK5FH">pic.twitter.com/mJ3FnpK5FH</a></p>&mdash; Taylor Poindexter (@engineering_bae) <a href="https://twitter.com/engineering_bae/status/1570756303374684162?ref_src=twsrc%5Etfw">September 16, 2022</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-It struck me how interesting the simplest of questions can be, and so I wanted to dive in.
+It struck me how interesting this simple question actually was, and so I wanted to dive in.
 Here's my version of _The Definitive Guide on How to Center a Div_.

 All linked demos are single page examples with unminified CSS and JS and so are easily explored & downloaded.